-In discussions about vagal nerve stimulation (VNS), we talk of:
+In discussions about vagus nerve stimulation (VNS), we talk of:

 • The wandering nerve